Telugu grammar

 Telugu is an agglutinative language with person, tense, case and number being inflected on the end of nouns and verbs.
 Its word order is usually subject-object-verb, with the direct object following the indirect object.
 The grammatical function of the words are marked by suffixes that indicate case and postpositions that follow the oblique stem.
 It is also head-final and a pro-drop language.

 The first treatise on Telugu grammar (వ్యాకరణము), the Andhra Shabda Chintamani (ఆంధ్ర శబ్ద చింతామణి) was written in Sanskrit by Nannayya, who is considered the first poet (ādikavi) and grammarian of the Telugu language, in the 11th century CE.
+In the 13th century, Andhra Bhasha Bhushanamu, a foundational Telugu grammar and vocabulary work, was written by the 13th-century scholar Mulaghatika Ketana, and is considered the first comprehensive Telugu grammar written in Telugu.
 In the 19th century, Paravastu Chinnaya Suri wrote a simplified work on Telugu grammar called Bāla Vyākaraṇam (lit.
 Children's grammar), borrowing concepts and ideas from Nannayya, in Telugu.